Ask the Doctor

 Less often, patients may have:

-Your doctor will check your general health and may do blood and urine tests.
+Your healthcare provider will check your general health and may do blood and urine tests.
 He or she may also feel the abdominal area for any lumps or masses.
 The doctor usually orders tests and images of the kidneys and nearby organs.
 These may include:

 If the diagnosis is still unclear after the above tests, a biopsy may be needed.
 This test is done by checking a sample of tissue under the microscope for cancer cells.

-If kidney cancer is found, the doctor will decide the stage of the disease in order to plan treatment.
+If kidney cancer is found, your healthcare provider will decide the stage of the disease in order to plan treatment.
 This may mean more MRI and x-ray studies.
 Arteriography (x-rays of the blood vessels) may be done to give your doctor more information about what type of treatment is needed.
 A chest x-ray can help show whether the cancer has spread to the lungs, and bone scans can show whether it has spread to the bones.

 Like most types of cancer, kidney cancer treatment depends on the stage of the disease, the patient's general health and age and other factors.
 You may be treated by a team of specialists including a urologist (specialist in diseases of the urinary system), oncologist (cancer specialist) and a radiation oncologist (specialist in treating cancer with radiation).
 The team may also include an oncology nurse, social worker and other health care professional.